diederikMrAwesome/Sqlite_db_fun/Readme.md

 I am using Android studio to build and run both the Android and Flutter apps.
 I am currently running Flutter version 3.19.6.
 Android build tools 35-rc3.

+After the Android and Flutter SDK have been installed, cd into the `flutter_module` folder.
+Then run `flutter build aar --no-profile --no-release` to build the flutter part.
+Then run Android build and run on Android project as per normal.

 ## Some more backstory

 We saw a very similar failure in the wild with our [app](https://skynamo.com/).
 The failure was just a bit more sever: